nhsconnect/gpconnect-messaging/pages/integration/integration_itk3.md

 ## Using ITK3 to support GP Connect Messaging ##

-As described in [Design Principles](design_principles.html#reliability-itk3), the ITK3 Message Distribution standard has been adopted by GP Connect Messaging capabilities to provide message reliability to facilitate alignment with practice workflow.
+As described in [Design Principles](design_principles.html#reliability-itk3), the ITK3 Message Distribution standard has been adopted by GP Connect Messaging capabilities to provide message reliability and to facilitate alignment with practice workflow.

 ### FHIR messages ###